WebAssembly/component-model/design/mvp/Concurrency.md

-To propagate backpressure, it's necessary for a component to be able to say "there are too many concurrent export calls already in progress, don't start any more until I let some of them complete".
-Thus, the Component Model provides a built-in way for a component instance to apply and release backpressure that callers must always be prepared to handle.
+To propagate backpressure, it's necessary for a component to be able to say "there are too many concurrent export calls already in progress, don't start any more `async` calls until I let some of the current calls complete".
+Thus, the Component Model provides a built-in way for a component instance to apply and release backpressure that callers experience by having their import call immediately block.

-With this backpressure mechanism in place, there is a natural way for sync and async code to interoperate:
+This backpressure mechanism provides the basis for how the sync and async ABIs
+interoperate:
-1. If an async component calls a sync component and the sync component blocks, execution is immediately returned to the async component, effectively suspending the sync component.
+1. If a component calls an import using the async ABI, and the import is implemented by a component using the sync ABI, and the callee blocks, execution is immediately transferred back to the caller (as required by the async ABI) and the callee's component instance is marked "suspended".
-2. If anyone tries to reenter the now-suspended sync component, the Component Model automatically signals backpressure on the suspended component's behalf.
+2. If another async call attempts to start in a "suspended" component instance, the Component Model automatically makes the call block, the same way as when backpressure is active.

-Thus, backpressure combined with the partitioning of low-level state provided by the Component Model enables sync and async code to interoperate while preserving the expectations of both.
+Note that because functions without `async` in their type are not allowed to block, non-`async` functions do not check for backpressure or suspension; they always run synchronously.
+Components exporting a mix of `async` and non-`async` functions (which again mostly only arises in the more advanced virtualization scenarios) must thus take care to handle non-`async` reentrance gracefully.

 Lastly, WIT is extended with two new type constructors—`future<T>` and `stream<T>`—to allow new WIT interfaces to explicitly represent concurrency in